Skip to content

 Revenue Per Employee: The Metric That Explains Everything

-Midjourney generates $4.7M per employee.
-Google generates $1.6M.
-The Fortune 500 average is $430K.
-The gap between these numbers is not luck or timing — it is a structural shift in what creates business value.
-AI is rewriting this metric, and the implications reach every layer of how businesses are built.
+You already track the numbers that matter.
+Midjourney: $4.7M per employee.
+Google: $1.6M.
+Fortune 500 average: $430K.
+The gap between these numbers is not luck — it is a structural shift you are already positioned inside.

 Business